-Reviewing solved Biology Question Paper Class 10 Kerala Syllabus Set 1 English Medium helps in understanding answer patterns.
+Reviewing solved Biology Class 10 Kerala Syllabus Question Paper Set 1 English Medium helps in understanding answer patterns.

 Biology Class 10 Kerala Syllabus Model Question Paper Set 1

-Time: 1½ Hours
+Time: 1 1/2 Hours

-Score: 40 Marks
+Total Score: 40

 Instructions: